bassmanitram/actions-for-nautilus/configurator/help.md

 The command string is _mostly_ devoid of characters with special meaning to the extension.
-You can alter the space-delimited tokenization by using `\` characters to escape spaces or quotes to include spaces in tokens - and `\` characters to escape quotes.
+You can alter the space-delimited tokenization by using `\` characters to escape spaces or quotes to include spaces in tokens - and `\` characters to escape quotes and backslashes.
 Here is the full example from the sample config, setting the terminal title to a value that includes spaces:

 ![cwd](images/full-command.png)

 You will notice that we haven't specified which directory the HTTP server should use as its root.
-For the embedded python HTTP server, the root directory is the "current working directory" when the command is executed... and you can specify _that_ by using the optional parameter named **Current working directory**:
+For the embedded python HTTP server, the default root directory is the "current working directory" (or CWD) when the command is executed.
+Reliance upon the CWD is ubiquitous behavior in Linux commands... and you can specify _that_ for your commands by using the optional parameter named **Current working directory**:

 ![cwd](images/cwd.png)

-If you don't specify the **Current working directory** (or CWD), the setting is "undefined" - i.e. the extension itself makes no special arrangements to specify a default.
+If you don't specify the CWD, the setting is "undefined" - i.e. the extension itself makes no special arrangements to specify a default.

 The glaring problem with this particular CWD is that, on the face of it, the setting - `%f` - is _not_ a valid directory.
 However, within the extension, it _is_.
 That particular value tells